ShimmyMySherbet/PatchMod/README.md

 This module loads before RocketMod, so that it can access RocketMod's files before it loads.

 It creates a sort of 'mirror' folder in your server folder.
-Any files/folders placed in this folder will be moved to rocket (overwriting where needed).
+Any files/folders placed in this folder will be moved to rocket (overwriting where needed) the next time the server restarts.

 PatchMod also provides a file to schedule file deletions.